How to pick the best carpet cleaner

 A cheaper cleanser to use other than brand name that matches the rented steamers.
 Try Clorox2 for colors.
 I works great and smells great too.
 And it's a third of the brand name brands.

 I refuse to put steam or water onto my carpets.
-Try HOST CARPET CLEANING SYSTEM. available for rental at fine furniture stores or larger hardware stores.
+Try the HOST Dry Carpet Cleaning Kit.
 HOST consists of a substance that feels and looks like damp corn meal.
-You toss a handful around (directions on the box) and then use the rental brush (electric) that "grinds" (not a good word!) it down into the carpet.
+You toss a handful around (directions on the box) and then use a brush that "grinds" (not a good word!) it down into the carpet.
 Let it sit for specified amount of time until the "cornmeal" feels dry to the touch and turns white then vacuum up with your vacuum cleaner.
 Worked for my parents - works for me!

 I have a used commercial floor scrubber machine I bought at a school board auction for $15 that would have cost $400 new.
 It didn't work because the wire in the plug had come apart.
 I fixed it with a screw driver.
 I bought from Hesco janitorial company a shampoo kit for this machine.
 It requires a special brush with a connecter and a shampoo tank with a hose.
 This was about $100 or so.
 For shampoo I use a no residue chemical that dries as a crystal powder around the dirt particles which can be vacuumed up when dry. several companies make this.
 A $12 carpet rake does wonders for restoring the pile.
 A spray bottle and a scrub brush are useful for pretreating spots.
 The most important tool is a good vacuum before you clean.
 Don't go with a cheaply made household shampooer.
 They aren't worth it.
 My machine cost less and does a lot more, and will outlast the household models even though mine was used.
 If you can't find one the way I did you might try a commercial janitorial supply.
 They may have a reconditioned one or may know of someone who has a used one for sale.
 They may also be able to rent you one to try out.
 Do not rent an extraction (steam) machine.
 They only work well when they are big truck mounted machines.
 The rental extractors do not have enough suction to pull out the moisture, leaving a gooky mess to breed in your carpet.